+Birds-of-paradise are some of the most elaborately plumaged birds that also perform intricate dances.
 Join our quest through the highland forests of Mt Hagen and Tari and in the lowland tropics at Lake Murray, on New Britain Island and around Port Moresby for a fascinating diversity of habitats and birds.
 The most notable birds being Birds-of-paradise - colorful and elaborately plumaged birds with intricately preformed mating dances.
 The highland people of Papua New Guinea are equally amazing.
 They traditionally live in harmony with nature and dance in performances called sing-sings inspired by birds-of paradise.
 The woods, grasslands, mangroves and reefs of New Britain Island are another whole world of birds and wonderful snorkeling in the brilliant corals.
 We’ll enjoy the best available lodging throughout, the best available in wildlife areas.
 We’ll encounter many of Papua New Guinea’s splendid species, which occur nowhere else on the planet.

 Itinerary Updated: October 2016

 |Jun 25 - 26||Travel days to Port Moresby, PNG.|

 |Jun 27||Arrive in Port Moresby to connect with an afternoon Air Nuigini flight to Mt Hagen.||Rondon Ridge, Mt Hagen||D|

 |Jun 28 - 29||Our first birds-of-paradise and a sing-sing while enjoying full days in the PNG highlands.||Rondon Ridge, Mt Hagen||B, L, D|